openstack/governance/CHAIR.rst

   members who should no longer be included and add new members
 * encourage all TC members to vote on the patch prepared by the election officials with the new roster
-* encourage all TC members to sign up for the openstack-tc mailing list (while it exists)
+* encourage all TC members to include the "[tc]" topic in their filter list for the openstack-discuss mailing list
 * propose a patch to remove current chair and vice chair

 After the election results are confirmed: